TrevorSemeraro/terminal_velocity/readme.md

 `load_2stage.ipynb` takes in reference and correction, plots it against beard at standard temperature and pressure.
 Plots relative error distributions.
 `pareto_front.ipynb` loads the hall of fame train files and plots the pareto fronts of the reference and correction models.

-`model_to_fortran.ipynb` takes in a model and a max complexity and outputs the corresponding fortran function `load.f90` contains comparative models such as beard, and the final trained models and measures their execution time and accuracy results compiled with `gfortran -Ofast -march=native load.f90 -o load`
+`model_to_fortran.ipynb` takes in a model and a ma6x complexity and outputs the corresponding fortran function `load.f90` contains comparative models such as beard, and the final trained models and measures their execution time and accuracy results compiled with `gfortran -Ofast -march=native load.f90 -o load`